 The presence of wild animals in conservation areas within Dexco’s farms contribute to the biological control of forest pests.
 If necessary, pesticides are applied to these areas, according to the best people and environmental safety practices.

-Dexco keeps thousands of hectares of eucalyptus and pine planted forests, as well as conservation areas covered by native vegetation in its own or leased farms in the states of São Paulo, Minas Gerais, and Rio Grande do Sul.
-These forests provide the necessary raw materials for our wood panel manufacturing sites.
+Dexco maintains over 140,000 hectares of planted forests, predominantly with eucalyptus and pine, as well as conservation areas with native vegetation formations, on owned and leased farms in the states of São Paulo, Minas Gerais, and Rio Grande do Sul in Brazil, and the departments of Antioquia, Caldas, Tolima, and Santander in Colombia.
+These forests provide wood, the main raw material used in our panel factories.

-Additionally, since the 1970s, we have teamed up with universities and research institutes to monitor and compile local biodiversity inventories, contributing to environmental scientific research.
+Since the 1970s, we have partnered with universities and research institutes to monitor and record the biodiversity found in our forests, contributing to the development of scientific knowledge about the environment.

 Monitoring carbon, water, and nutrient flows of our planted forests over the years has ensured the sustainable development and environmental balance of areas we operate in.
 That is why since 2008 we have supported the cooperative program Torre de Fluxo (Flow Tower)*, run by the Forest Studies and Research Institute (IIEF, “Instituto de Pesquisas e Estudos Florestais” in Portuguese), the French Center for Agricultural Research (CIRAD), and the University of São Paulo’s Luiz de Queiroz School of Agriculture (ESALQ/USP).